bobfang1992/personal-blog/content/blog/why-golang/index.md

 But are goroutines so special that it makes Golang the only scalable language?
 I think not.
 Recent years has seen the rise of async programming, notably first in `node.js` but later in `Python` and `C++`.
-More and more languages are incorporating coroutines natively and goroutines are nothing but just another type of them, see below excerpt from [the Golang doc]([Frequently Asked Questions (FAQ) - go.dev](https://go.dev/doc/faq#goroutines)).
+More and more languages are incorporating coroutines natively and goroutines are nothing but just another type of them, see below excerpt from [the Golang doc](https://go.dev/doc/faq#goroutines).

 > Goroutines are part of making concurrency easy to use.
 The idea, which has been around for a while, is to multiplex independently executing functions—coroutines—onto a set of threads.
 When a coroutine blocks, such as by calling a blocking system call, the run-time automatically moves other coroutines on the same operating system thread to a different, runnable thread so they won't be blocked.
 The programmer sees none of this, which is the point.
 The result, which we call goroutines, can be very cheap: they have little overhead beyond the memory for the stack, which is just a few kilobytes.
 >